Sumitsemwal07/E-Commerce-Growth-and-Performance-Analytics-PowerBi/README.md

 - A short dashboard walkthrough video is available in the `Demo` folder.
 - Static dashboard previews are available in the `Screenshots` folder.
-- Raw datasets are provided in the `Dataset` folder for reference.
+- Raw datasets are provided in the `Raw_Dataset` folder for reference.
 - A data model diagram is included in the `Documentation` folder.
+- Overall PowerBi project file is included in the `PowerBi` folder.

 ---